-Based on my experience, I can advocate effectively for you, increasing the amount of money that my client receives.
-I’ll shoulder all the heavyweight, allowing you to focus on your recovery.Can I Afford You?
+Based on our experience, we can advocate effectively for you, increasing our client's amount of money.
+We'll shoulder all the heavy weight, allowing you to focus on your recovery.Can I Afford You?

 Yes.
-I’m proud to represent clients on contingency.
-Under my plan, you won’t pay any attorneys’ fees until we win your case for you.
+We're proud to represent clients on contingency.
+Under our plan, you won’t pay any attorneys’ fees until we win your case for you.
 After that point, we take a percentage of your settlement, which we will have agreed to beforehand.
 Then you keep the rest.

-Contingency fee agreements make experience law firms (like mine) available to injured victims who do not have a lot of money available upfront.
-I also have an incentive not to take your case unless I think it has enough merit to win.
+Contingency fee agreements make experience law firms available to injured victims who do not have much money available upfront.
+We also have an incentive not to take your case unless we think it has enough merit to win.
 It’s an arrangement that works for everyone—ask any of my thousands of happy clients.

 The video below explains further how you can select the right lawyer for your case.What Information Do You Need?

-To understand whether you have a case, I need to know:
+To understand whether you have a case, we need to know: